The Go for Gold Fund is a targeted strategy to improve sports performance preparation for the Brisbane 2032 Olympic and Paralympic Games.

 This round focused on providing sporting equipment that encourages active play and increases participation in sports, resulting in the more effective use of existing infrastructure.

-Congratulations to all 680 schools that were successful in this round.
+680 schools that were successful in this round.

 Round 2 – Sports infrastructure funding